gianscapin/gianscapin/README.md

 In 2021 I graduated from Systems Analyst and I started to work as a Software Engineer in Odea.
 Doing projects for mobile apps using React Native and in backend using Java and Spring.

-I'm learning and making a mobile projects in native (Kotlin, Android) and hybrid (React Native) way.
+I'm learning and making mobile projects in native (Kotlin, Android) and hybrid (React Native) way.

 ## Skills:
 [![Android](https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white&labelColor=101010)]()